 Most people are aware that the impacts of flooding can cause loss of human life, damage to property, destruction of crops and livestock, and weakening of health conditions by bringing water-borne diseases.
 People’s normal lives are disrupted.
 Communication links and power plants are also affected when flood gushes through, people are forced to leave their homes.

 It can also lead to loss of livelihood.
 Damage to infrastructures can also cause long-term impacts.
-Floods can affect clean water supplies, wastewater treatments, electricity, transportation, communication, education and healthcare.
+Floods can affect clean water supplies, wastewater treatments, electricity, transportation, communication, education, and healthcare.
 It also causes loss of land value and reduction in purchasing power.

 Small damages from floods can include a little water seeping through basement windows or floor drains overflowing slightly.
-Not only that, serious damages could also stem from them.
+Not only that, but serious damages could also stem from them.
 Let’s discover some of the worst possible effects water damage can bring into your home.